panoptic-labs/docs/docs/panoptic-protocol/design.md

 ## Permissionless, perpetual Options
 Option positions in Panoptic have no expiration.
-Anyone can sell an option at any stike on any asset.
+Anyone can sell an option at any strike on any asset.
 Buyers can purchase any option that has been sold beforehand.
 Panoptic aims to transform the way users trade options the same way Uniswap V1 transformed spot trading on-chain.

 ## Oracle-free Pricing
 The key difference between the pricing of regular options in TradFi and in Panoptic is that way premium is calculated: instead of requiring the users to pay for their options upfront, the pricing of an option is path-dependent and will grow at each block according to the proximity of the spot price to the option strike price.
-While this may create an extra level of uncertainty for options buyers (it is impossible to know ahead of time how much an options will cost), one of the advantage of the path-depending pricing model is that some options may cost nothing even if it is held for several days.
+While this may create an extra level of uncertainty for options buyers (it is impossible to know ahead of time how much an option will cost), one of the advantages of the path-dependent pricing model is that some options may cost nothing even if it is held for several days.

 ## Capital Efficiency
 Options sellers in Panoptic are able to write undercollateralized options.